|Name||浙江 (zhè jiāng) ['Qiantang River' 'river'] Old Name Chekiang WG|

 |GDP||72,967 (16.05 %) [7th]|

 Zhejiang province looks both north to the Yangzi and south-east to the sea.
 Mountains divide warm coastal Zhejiang from the northern plains.
 Although one of the smaller provinces by area it has always been prosperous due to high agricultural yields.
 It is one of only a few provinces named after a specific place, ‘Zhe’ is an old name for the Qiantung River ➚ that joins the Fuchun River and flows through Hangzhou.
 The Qiantung has another claim to fame, it has the largest tidal bore ➚ in the world.
-The proof that Zhejiang has been inhabited for at least 8,000 years ago is shown by archeological finds unearthed at Kuahuqiao ➚.
+The proof that Zhejiang has been inhabited at least 8,000 years ago has been demonstrated with archeological finds unearthed at Kuahuqiao ➚.

 The West Lake ➚ at Hangzhou ➚ is a famous tourist spot.
 The lake covers 1,483 acres [6 sq kms] acres and has woods on all sides.
 It has three islands at its center, one of which (Yingzhou) contains a lake which itself has an island.
 Elegant causeways run along the banks.
 The 'Temple of Inspired Seclusion ➚' reached by the Bai causeway on the north bank has fine views.
 The Su Causeway is named after the famous Song poet Su Shi who was governor of Hangzhou for a while.
 On the West bank is the Temple to Yue Fei ➚, an unfairly disgraced General on the Southern Song dynasty.
 Hangzhou has a notable Botanical Garden with an impressive collection of species of bamboo.